S. K. Dey

-Surendra Kumar Dey (13 September 1906 – 24 May 1989) was an Indian politician, social worker, and author who served as the first Union Cabinet Minister for Community Development, Panchayati Raj, and Cooperation.
+Surendra Kumar Dey (13 September 1906 – 24 May 1989) was an Indian politician, administrator, and author who served as the first Union Cabinet Minister for Community Development, Panchayati raj, and Cooperation.
+He held positions in both houses of Indian Parliament: Rajya Sabha (1957–1962) and Lok Sabha (1962–1967).

-He contributed to the implementation of the Panchayati Raj system, a governance model emphasizing decentralized administration at the village level.
+He was involved in government initiatives related to the Panchayati Raj system, a governance model emphasizing decentralization at village level.

 Early life

-Dey was born on 13 September 1906 in the Sylhet district of the Bengal Presidency, present-day Bangladesh.
+Dey was born on 13 September 1906, in the Sylhet District of the Bengal Presidency, present-day Bangladesh.
 He studied engineering at Purdue University and the University of Michigan in the United States.

 Career

-Dey began his career as the Honorary Technical Advisor to the Ministry of Rehabilitation for the Government of India from 1948 to 1951.
-During his time as Technical Advisor, he worked on rehabilitation efforts for displaced persons following the Partition of India.
+Dey began his career as the Honorary Technical Advisor to the Government of India's Ministry of Rehabilitation from 1948 to 1951.
+During his time as a technical advisor, he worked on rehabilitation efforts for displaced persons from Pakistan following the Partition of British India.

 Ministerial tenure

-Dey was appointed as Minister for Cooperation and Panchayati Raj under Prime Minister Jawaharlal Nehru.
-He implemented the Community Development Program (1953), which laid the foundation for Community Development Blocks across the country.
+He was appointed Minister for Cooperation & Panchayati Raj under Prime Minister Jawaharlal Nehru.
+He implemented the Community Development Program (1953), which led to the creation of Community Development Blocks across the country.

 He was a member of the Balwant Rai Mehta Committee (1957), which recommended the formation of a three-tier Panchayati Raj system in India.

 Rural township

 In 1949, Dey proposed the idea of an agro-industrial township for rural development.
 The model combined agriculture and industrial activities, with the township receiving support through goods and services from surrounding villages.
 It was designed as a cooperative and largely self-sufficient system.

-This model materialized as the Mazdoori Manzil project in 1950, in Nilokheri, Haryana.
-The project was designed to rehabilitate 7,000 refugees from Pakistan.
+This model materialized as the Mazdoori Manzil project in 1950, in Nilokheri, Haryana, and was designed to rehabilitate 7,000 refugees from Pakistan.

-The Nilokheri model emphasized self-sufficiency.
-Prime Minister Nehru observed the model and proposed that similar townships could be replicated elsewhere in India.
+After observing the Nilokheri model, Prime Minister Nehru suggested that similar townships be replicated throughout India.

-Dey was influenced by Rabindranath Tagore's Sriniketan experiment in rural development and the Gandhian idea of Rural Construction, which stressed self-sufficiency and manual labor.
-His ideas combined aspects of Liberalism, Marxism, and Gandhism: individual liberty, the right and duty to work, and support for small-scale cottage and village industries.
+Dey was influenced by Rabindranath Tagore's Sriniketan experiment in rural development and the Gandhian idea of rural construction, which stressed self-sufficiency and manual labour.
+His ideas combined aspects of Liberalism, Marxism, and Gandhism.